cbeck88/conf-rs/REFERENCE.md

 When using `flatten` with `Option<T>`, the parsing behavior is:

-* If none of the fields of `T` (after flattening and prefixes) are present among the arguments and env, then the result is `None`.
+* If none of the fields of `T` (after flattening and prefixes) are present among the CLI arguments or env, then the result is `None`.
 * If any of the fields of `T` are present, then we must succeed in parsing a `T` as usual, and the result is `Some`.

 ## Struct-level attributes